Chipotle’s new smoked brisket hits the mark, when it’s not buried in a burrito

 If it seems like Chipotle has stepped up its pace of introducing more menu items, it’s not just your imagination — and no coincidence that it’s happening under CEO Brian Niccol, who previously headed up Taco Bell, the fast food chain known for its constantly evolving menu.
 This year, Chipotle has added cauliflower rice and the quesadilla format, in addition to the brisket.
 “The ideal would be to have a few new menu items a year, when you talk about the cadence of innovation,” Panthaky says.

-Panthaky knows that his chain’s brisket, no matter how well-considered, is unlikely to win over the most rabid of barbecue aficionados.
+Panthaky knows that his chain’s brisket, no matter how well considered, is unlikely to win over the most rabid of barbecue aficionados.
 Like Chipotle’s carne asada, a brisket served by a massive chain is inevitably going to get dragged by those decrying it as something less than the real deal.

 “They’re purists, and okay, that’s reasonable for them to say,” he says.
 “I’m just proud that we didn’t bastardize it, and use different cuts and call it ‘brisket-style.’”